What is Millet:

-In India, Millets are known in different names and recently taken the effort to bring all the names of Millets on one page, and definitely, it will help in knowing millets better.
+In India, Millets are known by different names, and recently taken an effort to bring all the names of Millets on one page, and definitely, it will help in knowing millets better.
 Millets name in different languages.

 Why Millets are grown in Koraput: